-Each unit includes at least one of these sections, which provide chart-based presentations of the target grammar.
+Each unit includes at least two of these sections, which provide presentations of the target grammar.
 They address both structure and usage, and offer examples that reflect the unit theme.
-The section may also include a Data from the Real World box, providing real-world usage notes based on extensive corpus research.
+The sections may also include a Data from the Real World box, providing real-world usage notes based on corpus research.